-As is often the case in a small town, Rocky Point doesn't have a public transportation system that people use to get to and from their jobs every day.
+Rocky Point is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Rocky Point have a very low rate of college education: just 8.29% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Rocky Point has a very low overall level of education: only 7.99% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Rocky Point in 2010 was $19,362, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $77,448 for a family of four.
+The per capita income in Rocky Point in 2010 was $19,039, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $76,156 for a family of four.
 However, Rocky Point contains both very wealthy and poor people as well.

 Rocky Point is an extremely ethnically-diverse town.
 The people who call Rocky Point home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Rocky Point, accounting for 42.31% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rocky Point residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rocky Point include Italian, African, English, and French .
+Important ancestries of people in Rocky Point include Irish, Italian, African, English, and French.

 The most common language spoken in Rocky Point is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.